...

 City & Town

-Los Angeles, the second most populous city in the nation at close to 4 million people, dominates the county.
+Los Angeles, the second most populated city in the nation at close to 4 million people, dominates the county.
 Writer Dorothy Parker once quipped, “Los Angeles is 72 suburbs in search of a city.”
 Now, LA’s several hundred neighborhoods form a rich cultural stew.
 Meander around Chinatown, Little Tokyo, the Art and Fashion Districts, the Latino enclaves around Echo Park, Hollywood’s Laurel Canyon, Little Armenia, Thai Town or Melrose District where hipsters shop.

 When in LA, do as the celebs do.
 Go shopping at cool indie shops featuring local labels and fashionable imports along Venice’s Abbot Kinney Boulevard.
 Need an outfit for an awards show?
 Head over to Decades on Melrose Avenue, a vintage couture store where many stylists choose red-carpet gowns for their star clients.

 Hungry?
 Eat at The Griddle Cafe, a Sunset Boulevard institution known for its gigantic pancakes.
 Or chow down on a creatively topped hot dog (some named for celebrities) at Pink’s famous corner stand at Melrose and La Brea avenues.
-Watch a Lakers or Clippers pro basketball game, or an LA Kings NHL hockey game, at the Crypto.com Arena to see stars, both on the court and in the stands.
+Watch a Lakers pro basketball game, or an LA Kings NHL hockey game, at the Crypto.com Arena to see stars, both on the court and in the stands.
 End the day sipping a cocktail at Chateau Marmont in West Hollywood, where celebrities meet their agents and studio execs.

 insider's tip